 And that's why Christ died for God.
 On the cross Jesus made a way for God to save us and save face at the same time.
 Through Jesus' work on Calvary's cross sin was punished, AND sinners were forgiven.
-Jesus satisfied justice AND set us free.
-The story is told of a time when nomadic tribes roamed Siberia, much the way American Indians covered the Great Plains.
-One Russian tribe had a strong, wise ruler.
-This chief was very well respected.
+Jesus both satisfied justice AND set us free.